 • Meanwhile, in a small bowl, combine hummus, juice from one lemon wedge, 1 TBSP olive oil, and 1 TBSP water.
 (For 4 servings, use a medium bowl, juice from two lemon wedges, 2 TBSP olive oil, and 2 TBSP water).
 Season with salt and pepper.

 • Fluff couscous with a fork; stir in a drizzle of olive oil.
 Taste and season with salt and pepper if desired. • Divide couscous between bowls.
 Top with kale, carrots, hummus, cranberries, and walnuts.
-Serve with remaining lemon wedges on the side.
+Serve with any remaining lemon wedges on the side.